johnpcooper/spotify_jpc/README.md

 ## Running Tkinter in the windows subsystem for linux

-It was pretty annoying to make tkinter work in the WSL, but I wanted it for a more universal form of OS clipboard access.
+It was pretty annoying to make tkinter work in the WSL, but I wanted tkinter for a more universal form of OS clipboard access.
 You must install tkinter with the following:

 ```sh
 $ sudo apt-get update